zazgh/oop-team-profile-generator/README.md

+---
-## Installation
+## 📐 Installation

-Install nmp
+* Install nmp

-Install Inquirer
+* Install Inquirer

-Install Jest
+* Install Jest

+---
-## Test
+## 💻 Test

-When the user starts the program
+>When the user starts the program
+>

-Then manager information is requested
+>Then manager information is requested
+>

-When the user select to enter data
+>When the user select to enter data
+>

-Then user enters data
+>Then user enters data
+>

-Then the HTML is generated
+>Then the HTML is generated

+## Usage Profile Generator

+1️⃣ `Open index.js integrated Terminal`

+2️⃣ `Type node index.js on integrated Terminal`

+3️⃣ `Select the profile you want to build`

+4️⃣ `Once you have finished building all the profiles desired, select Finish and generate HTML, and open the index.html live server to see the results`

+* ` 🔑 It's very IMPORTANT❗ that you build as many profiles before         selecting Finish and generate HTML`

+---
-## Mock-Up
+## Mock-Up 📷

 The following image shows a mock-up of the generated HTML’s appearance and functionality:

 ![My screenshot](ScreenShot.png)